Fully Stochastic Trust-Region Sequential Quadratic Programming for Equality-Constrained Optimization Problems: Adaptive Relaxation for Deterministic Setup

 However, if $\{\Delta\bx\in\mR^d:c_k+G_k\Delta\bx=\b0\}\cap\{\Delta\bx\in\mR^d:\|\Delta\bx\|\leq\Delta_k\}=\emptyset$, then \eqref{def:SQPsubproblem} does not have a feasible point.
-This \textit{infeasibility issue} happens when the radius $\Delta_k$~is too short.
+This \textit{infeasibility issue} happens when the radius $\Delta_k$ is too short.
 To resolve this issue, one should not enlarge $\Delta_k$, which~would~make~the~trust-region constraint useless and violate the spirit of the trust-region scheme.
 Instead,~one should relax the linearized constraint $c_k+G_k\Delta\bx = \0$.

-Before introducing our \textit{adaptive relaxation technique}, we review some classical~relaxation techniques.
-To start, \cite{Celis1984trust} relaxed the linearized constraint by $\|c_k+G_k\Delta\bx\|\leq\theta_k$~with~$\theta_k = \|c_k+G_k\Delta\bx_{k}^{CP}\|$, where $\Delta\bx_{k}^{CP}$ is the Cauchy point (i.e., the best steepest descent step) of the following problem:
+Before introducing our \textit{adaptive relaxation technique}, we review some classical relaxation techniques.
+To start, \cite{Celis1984trust} relaxed the linearized constraint by $\|c_k+G_k\Delta\bx\|\leq\theta_k$ with $\theta_k = \|c_k+G_k\Delta\bx_{k}^{CP}\|$, where $\Delta\bx_{k}^{CP}$ is the Cauchy point (i.e., the best steepest descent step) of the following problem:

-However, since one has to minimize a quadratic function over two ellipsoids after the relaxation, the resulting (stochastic) SQP subproblem is often expensive to solve.
+However, since after the relaxation one has to minimize a quadratic function over the intersection of two ellipsoids $\|c_k+G_k\Delta\bx\|\leq\theta_k$ and $\|\Delta\bx\|\leq \Delta_k$, the resulting SQP subproblem tends to be expensive to solve.
+See \cite{Yuan1990subproblem} for some insights into the difficulty, and see \cite{Yuan1991dual, Zhang1992Computing} for the methods for positive definite $B_k$.
 Alternatively, \cite{Vardi1985Trust} relaxed the linearized constraint by $\gamma_kc_k+G_k\Delta\bx=\b0$, with $\gamma_k\in(0,1]$ chosen to make the trust-region constraint of \eqref{def:SQPsubproblem} inactive.
-However, \cite{Vardi1985Trust} only showed the existence of an extremely small $\gamma_k$, and it did not provide a practical way to~choose it.
+However, \cite{Vardi1985Trust} only showed~the~\mbox{existence}~of~an~extremely small $\gamma_k$, and it did not provide a practical way to choose it.
 Subsequently, \cite{Byrd1987Trust} refined the relaxation technique of \cite{Vardi1985Trust} by a step decomposition.
 At the $k$-th step, \cite{Byrd1987Trust} decomposed the trial step $\Delta\bx_k$ into a normal step $\bw_k\in\text{im}(G_k^T)$ and a tangential step $\bt_k\in\text{ker}(G_k)$, denoted as $\Delta\bx_k=\bw_k+\bt_k$.
-By the constraint~$\gamma_kc_k + G_k\Delta\bx_k =\0$, the normal step has a closed form as (suppose $G_k$ has full row rank)
+By the constraint $\gamma_kc_k+ G_k\Delta\bx_k =\0$, the normal step has a closed form as (suppose $G_k$ has full row rank)